International Calls, Telephone Services & Networks in Finland

 such as Sonera are available from outlets including R-Kioskis

-of airtime.
-Simply buy a package, install the included
+and larger service stations, as well as online.
+Simply buy a package, install the supplied

 SIM card in your mobile phone, key in the codes